-Applying PMBOK to Shutdowns, Turnarounds and Outages - Important Differences Between Turnarounds and EPC Projects
+Important Differences Between Turnarounds and EPC Projects

 There are significant differences between turnarounds and EPC projects as outlined in the Project Vs. Turnaround white paper.
 The significance of these differences bears exploring.

 Because the scope is only partially known when execution begins, turnarounds demand much stricter scope management controls.
-A constantly changing scope (and schedule) means that baseline schedules are useless measuring sticks for turnarounds.
+A constantly changing scope (and schedule) means that baseline schedules are imperfect measuring sticks for turnarounds.
 As the baseline schedule is the entire basis for measuring and tracking EPC project performance, it is clear that a different paradigm is required for turnarounds.

-A changing schedule (and manpower staffing requirements) make resource leveling, a popular tool for EPC projects, counter-productive for turnarounds.
+A changing schedule (and manpower staffing requirements) makes resource leveling, a popular tool for EPC projects, counter-productive for turnarounds.
 This issue is explored in greater depth in the Resource Leveling Vs. Critical Mass white paper.

 The compressed work basis for executing turnarounds means that all team members have less time to analyze and react to changing priorities.
 Problems that go unchecked can significantly impact the chances for a reaching the time and budget goals.
 As a consequence, there is a much greater need for using the schedule to drive the project execution in a turnaround (whereas it is sometimes used mostly as a contractual tool in EPC projects).
 It is critical for all schedule and progress information to be highly visible, timely, comprehensive and accurate.